 Thanksgiving Recess ends 8:45 A. M. Nov.
 30 Nov 30 Assembly In Women's Sports (Continued from Page Three) Emily Courter (Captain)-(Sr.)-The best forward on the Senior team; a tricky sheoter and daffy dribbler.
-Eleanor Brown --- (Sr.)clever guard who knows her stuff.
+Eleanor Brown -- (Sr.)clever guard who knows her Music for all Occasions .

-Albertha Bokma -- (Sr.)--Forward partner of Courter; a great pair together.
+FREDDIE SCHRELL'S ORCHESTRA Call Ridgewood 6-0523] Albertha Bokma -- (Sr.)-Forward partner of Courter; a great pair together.
 Mae McBride - (Soph.) - An ace for the "Sophs" and an important link in the team.
-Pauline Brandt-(Soph.)-With her red hair she can get anywhere.
+Pauline Brandt--(Soph.)-With her red hair she can get anywhere.
 She's a Courter II.
-Streaky Leonard-(Soph) .-- She and Elena Portadino are the fastest guards on the Soph team.
+Streaky Leonard-(Soph).- She and Elena Portadino are the fastest guards on the Soph team.
 There are many more outstanding players, but this will enlighten you a bit and perhaps make you anxious enough to come out to see these people play.
 If you are a sport lover come out and enjoy yourself with Miss Hopper and the girls.
 Fans are welcome, too.
 Eligibility Rules - 1.
 A student shall be eligible to represent the N. J. State Normal School at Paterson in inter-collegiate activities if he is a registered student of the Normal School and is taking at least 12 hours of academic work per week, provided that: - a.
 He maintains an average scholastic standing of "C" (Average) or better. - b.
-He remains regular in attendance. - The principal 7 declare a student ineligible during 2 semester for generally unsatisfactory scholastic achievement.
-3. The principal may declare a student ineligible if, in his judgment, it seems to be for the best interests of the school.
-Election Results The results of the general election held Friday noon, October 30, were as follows: Carolyn Ferrongano, Treasurer; Mury McGuirk, Secretary.
-BURGY'S ICE CREAM CANDY LUNCHEON all and a stand and a stand a s \\\\\ BUY AT Harry's Sweet Shoppe S Ower, Jones from the Johnsi CIGARETTES LUNCHEONETTE CANDY GREETING CARDS \\\\\ S. BLISS STATIONERY CIGARS NEWSPAPERS MAGAZINES CE CREAM SOFT DRINKS 546 MARKET STREET diar inadiantia admatinadi Lorecraft Printing Co.
-SEDS PROGRAMS CROWLARS 7 Bank Street Paterson, N. J.
+He remains regular in attendance. - The principal --- declare a student ineligible during 2 semester for generally unsatisfactory scholastic achievement. - 3.
+The principal may declare a student ineligible if, in his judgment, it seems to be for the best interests of the school.
+Election Results The results of the general election held Friday noon, October 30, were as follows: Carolyn Ferrangano, Treasurer; Mary McGuirk, Secretary.
+BURGY'S ICE CREAM CANDY LUNCHEON all man through the parties of the p BUY AT Harry's Sweet Shoppe S OWEC.

+Josephine de School

+CIGARETTES LUNCHEONETTE CANDY GREETING CARDS

+S. BLISS

+STATIONERY CECREAM

+CIGARS SOFT DRINKS

+546 MARKET STREET

+Lorecraft Printing Co.
+MOS PROGRAMS CRICKARS

+7 Bank Street Paterson, N. J.